-- □ To provide a warm, safe and happy environment in which children can communicate, learn and experience. - □ To provide a well-balanced, age-appropriate program in emotional, physical, intellectual, and social growth and development. - □ To respect the needs of every child as well as the needs of the total group. - □ To provide parents/guardians with the opportunity to take an active role in the social and psychological development of their children. - Children learn through play with an environment rich in exploration and experiences. - □ Children will be given opportunities to develop their social skills and problem solving abilities. - □ The program equipment will include activity centres focusing on the development of Fine Motor, Dramatic Play, Creative, Reading and Language Arts, Sand Play, Water Play, Block Play, Construction Play, Science Skill, Large Muscle Play.
+- □ To provide a warm, safe, and happy environment in which children can communicate, learn, and experience. - □ To provide a well-balanced, age-appropriate program in emotional, physical, intellectual, and social growth and development. - □ To respect the needs of every child as well as the needs of the total group. - □ To provide parents/guardians with the opportunity to take an active role in the social and psychological development of their children. - Children learn through play with an environment rich in exploration and experiences. - □ Children will be given opportunities to develop their social skills and problem-solving abilities. - □ To have the program environment will create an Inclusive space and Pedagogy that supports the development of Fine Motor, Big Body Play, Dramatic Play, Open-ended Art, exposure to Reading and Language, Sensory Play, Loose Parts Play, Science Technology Engineering and Mathematics (STEM), Cultural Awareness.